Hi, I’m Yoko

 How to do Intensives, Specialty Workshop, Lisa Larson

-SEBI Webinar: When the Body Fights Itself: Autoimmune Conditions and Brainspotting
+SEBI Webinar: When the Body Fights Itself: Autoimmune Conditions and Brainspotting with Dr. Ofelia Datu

 SEBI Webinar: Sensory Gating & Dissociation with Dr. David Grand